prosekit/prosekit/plan_table_handle_v3.md

 ### 2. Collection element selector

 **Risk**: aria-ui `MenuItemElement` rebuilds collection using `popup.querySelectorAll('aria-ui-menu-item, aria-ui-menu-submenu-trigger')`.
-If items are registered with `prosekit-menu-item` tag names instead, the selector won't match.

-**Mitigation**: Either:
-- Use aria-ui's own tag names (`aria-ui-menu-*`) — simplest
-- Or wrap MenuItem to register with both names
-- Or make the collection selector configurable in aria-ui (upstream change)

-**Recommendation**: Use aria-ui's own tag names directly.
-The prosekit-specific elements (`TableHandleColumnPositioner`, `TableHandleColumnPopup`, triggers) use `prosekit-` prefix, but the generic menu elements use `aria-ui-` prefix.
-This is acceptable since the menu elements are generic and not prosekit-specific.
+Elements registered as `prosekit-menu-item` won't match this selector.

+**Mitigation**: The elements are registered with BOTH tag names — `registerCustomElement` in aria-ui registers with `aria-ui-menu-item`, and prosekit's `registerMenuItemElement` registers the same class with `prosekit-menu-item`.
+The `querySelectorAll` in `setupMenuItem` uses `host.closest('aria-ui-menu-popup')` and queries for `aria-ui-menu-item`.
+Since users will use `prosekit-menu-popup` and `prosekit-menu-item` tags, the `closest()` and `querySelectorAll()` selectors won't match.

+**Solution**: This needs an upstream change in aria-ui to make the collection selector configurable or tag-name-agnostic.
+Alternatively, override `setupMenuItem`/`setupMenuPopup` in prosekit with patched selectors.
+This is the main blocker to investigate before implementation.

 ### 3. Breaking change for consumers